But what is next you ask ?!!

 So I may be looking presently at upgrading the Gouges section of the Chisels& Gouges page, as I seem to recall that the majority of that page was devoted to the chisels only.
 I may in fact install a totally different page for the Gouges.
 Still thinking on this 12/2018, as it is a huge subject separately!!

-My collection [at great personal $$$ expense] of the Wooden Planes continues to grow, but as yet is not complete enough for me to feel comfortable in writing about them...![12/18]
+My collection [at great personal $$$ expense] of the Wooden Planes continues to grow, and as yet is not complete enough for me to feel comfortable in writing about them...![12/18]

 ALWAYS Contact me at: email@example.com and I promise to reply within 24 hours, [unless I die, in which case this promise will be null and void, just like me].